signaldatascience/R-curriculum/src/week4/day1/multinomial-logistic-regression.md

 ===============

 Think of one or two aspects of the OkCupid data to explore using multinomial logistic regression.
 Do so, incorporating your findings into your writeup of your results.

+Here are some examples of things to model (but feel free to explore as you desire):

+* Race in terms of extracted factors

+*

 [^softmax]: This comes from the usage of the *softmax function*, which is a continuous approximation of the indicator function.